 Hawaii currently has about 31 MW of hydroelectricity capacity statewide, or about 1% of the state's total power capacity.
-In 2012, approximately 104 gigawatt-hours were generated from hydroelectric resources, over 8% of the State's renewable generation.
+In 2013, approximately 73.5 gigawatt-hours were generated from hydroelectric resources, 4% of the State's renewable generation.

-Hydro is an important part of the energy portfolios on Kauai, where it represents 9% of the electricity generated in 2012, and on the island of Hawaii, where it generated 5% of the island's electricity in 2012.
-See Kauai Island Utility Cooperative is actively studying four potential sites and hopes to increase hydro's contribution to 19% of electricity generated by 2020.
+Hydro is an important part of the energy portfolios on Kauai, where it represents 8% of the electricity sold in 2013, and on the island of Hawaii, where it generated 3% of the island's electrical sales in 2013.
+59 Kauai Island Utility Cooperative continues to investigate new hydroelectric projects which, if successful, could provide more than 20% of the island's annual electricity requirements.
+60

 As part of the Oak Ridge National Laboratory's National New Stream Development project, approximately 145 MW of undeveloped hydroelectric potential have been identified.
 That potential comes from 47 hydro sites identified in reconnaissance and feasibility reports.
 Most of the potential sites are small run-of-the-river projects.
+61

 Pumped storage hydro is a related technology.
 A non-hydro source of electricity is used to pump water from one reservoir to a second, higher reservoir.
 This source of electricity could be low-cost baseload power or an intermittent resource such as wind.
 The water stored in the upper reservoir can be released as needed.
-Pumped storage has been proposed in Hawaii, but no commercial facilities have been constructed.
+KIUC is investigating the possibility of financing and owning a pumped storage hydro facility on Kauai.
+62